$\textit{ab initio}$ description of bonding for transmission electron microscopy: State of the art

 Another recent example is the comparison of atomically resolved off-axis holography of mono- and bilayer specimens of the transition metal dichalcogenide WSe$_2$~\cite{borghardt_quantitative_2017} to simulations.
-An \emph{ab initio} electrostatic potential was again required to accurately reproduce electron-optical phase images of the material, and near-perfect agreement with experimental data was obtained (see Fig.~\ref{fig:WSe2}).
+An \emph{ab initio} electrostatic potential was again required to reproduce electron-optical phase images of the material, though certain deviations remained and it is not clear whether these are due to limitations of the measurement or the model.
+In a subsequent study~\cite{winkler_absolute_2018}, the authors obtained an excellent match (the root-mean-square variation of the residual differences is close to the vacuum noise level) after approximating thermal diffuse scattering by smearing the \emph{ab initio} potential using a global Debye-Waller factor with $B = 0.003$\,nm$^2$ (Fig.~\ref{fig:WSe2}).
 Electron diffraction intensities are likewise highly sensitive to the inclusion of valence bonding, as was recently demonstrated for graphene and hBN, where only a scattering simulation with an \emph{ab initio} potential could correctly reproduce the intensity ratio of the first two diffraction orders~\cite{susi_efficient_2019}.
 While many of these examples are from two-dimensional materials, that is not due to any fundamental limitation; modern PAW-based DFT simulations can handle thousands of atoms, even when including an explicit description of van der Waals interactions~\cite{larsen_libvdwxc:_2017}.

+Finally, Fig.~\ref{fig:DPC} shows a recent example of STEM-based diffraction phase contrast (DPC) imaging in a bulk crystal.
+In their carefully systematic study, M{\"u}ller-Caspary mapped the projected charge density of SrTiO$_3$ in real space by recording a momentum-transfer map of 20$\times$20 pixels over several unit cells of the material using a pixelated detector.
+The data was corrected for scan noise and then converted into charge density via Gauss' flux theorem, and the resulting map compared to an \emph{ab initio} calculation.
+Good agreement was obtained between the measured and simulated data, even for the light oxygen columns that were not visible in either the bright-field or annular bright-field images from the same dataset.